All Episodes

 But then there's Gene Shallot.

-The Gay Lesbian Alliance Against Criticism claimed that Shallot's statements delivered during his segment on the Today Show Thursday promoted defamatory anti-gay prejudice to a national audience, criticized NBC News for providing the eccentric critic with a platform from which to air his views.
+The Gay Lesbian Alliance Against Criticism claimed that Shallett's statements delivered during his segment on the Today Show Thursday promoted defamatory anti-gay prejudice to a national audience, criticized NBC News for providing the eccentric critic with a platform from which to air his views.

-Shallot's bizarre characterization of Jack as a predator and Ennis as a victim reflects a fundamental lack of understanding about the central relationship in the film and about gay relationships in general, said the Gay Lesbian Alliance Against Criticism in a statement.
+Shallot's bizarre characterization of Jack as a predator and Ennis as a victim reflects a fundamental lack of understanding about the central relationship of the film and about gay relationships in general, said the Gay Lesbian Alliance Against Criticism in a statement.

-Shallot has every right as a film critic to criticize the movie, the Gay Lesbian Alliance Against Criticism said, but his baseless branding of Jack as a sexual predator merely because he's romantically interested in someone of the same sex is defamatory, it's ignorant, and it's irresponsible.
+Shallot has every right as a film critic to criticize the movie, The Gay Lesbian Alliance Against Criticism, said, but his baseless branding of Jack as a sexual predator merely because he's romantically interested in someone of the same sex is defamatory, it's ignorant, and it's irresponsible.

 Try this.